 The philosophy of the Group is that credit ratings should, at all times, be free from conflicts of interest, be consistent and not be subject to geographical variations.
-In this way both the rated entities and the users of the ratings can refer to a common scale and make direct comparisons across any particular ratings band.
+In this way, both the rated entities and the users of the ratings can refer to a common scale and make direct comparisons across any particular ratings band.
 AMBAP is a separate legal entity based in Hong Kong and subject to regional credit rating agency legislation and regulation.
-However, as part of the A.M.
-Best Group, it shares common values, methodologies and processes.
+However, as part of the AM Best Group, it shares common values, methodologies and processes.

-The Code of Conduct and the supporting policies and procedures ensure that there is a separation between the commercial and analytical functions that constitute the overall credit rating agency business.
+The AMBRS Code of Conduct and the supporting policies and procedures ensure that there is a separation between the commercial and analytical functions that constitute the overall credit rating agency business.
 This separation of duties is actively managed, and it is the responsibility of the Chief Executive Officer of AMBAP to ensure that this is observed on a day to day basis.
 The Compliance Officer provides advice and support in making sure that all employees recognise the need for vigilance at all times.
 The Board of Directors is advised of issues in this regard through regular Board reports.

-The day-to-day management of the analytical team is the responsibility of the Managing Director, Analytics.
-To maintain the integrity of the ratings process, whilst the Managing Director of the Analytical function of AMBAP reports to the Chief Executive Officer of AMBAP, he also has an analytical line of reporting through to the Global Ratings Division, and into the Chief Rating Officer.
+The day-to-day management of the analytical team is the responsibility of the Head of Analytics, North East Asia.
+To maintain the integrity of the ratings process, the Head of Analytics, North East Asia of AMBAP reports to the Chief Executive Officer of AMBAP, and as at 31 December 2018, has an analytical line of reporting to the Chief Rating Officer.